hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250606335v2-finbert2-a-specialized-bidirectional-encoder-for-bridging-the-gap-in.md

 ---
 layout: default
-title: FinBERT2: A Specialized Bidirectional Encoder for Bridging the Gap in Finance-Specific Deployment of Large Language Models
+title: "FinBERT2: A Specialized Bidirectional Encoder for Bridging the Gap in Finance-Specific Deployment of Large Language Models"
 ---

 # FinBERT2: A Specialized Bidirectional Encoder for Bridging the Gap in Finance-Specific Deployment of Large Language Models